Our next Part 107 course in conjunction with Northstar Jet will be held June 27-29, 2022. Check here for more information.

 As a hobbyist, can you fly your drone outdoors on UM campuses?

-Per current FAA regulations, most of campus is a "No Drone Zone".
-Why is this?
-For safety, you must be at least 25 feet from all property and non-participating people, as well as being more than 5 nautical miles from an airport.
-There are very few areas where this would hold true.
+Per current FAA regulations and for everyone's safety, you must be at least 25 feet from all property and non-participating people, as well as being more than 5 nautical miles from an airport to fly as a hobbyist.
 Please note: it is absolutely against FAA regulations to fly over the stadium in particular.

 For hobbyists: Effective December 21, 2015, anyone who owns a small unmanned aircraft of a certain weight must register with the Federal Aviation Administration's Unmanned Aircraft System (UAS) registry before they fly outdoors.
-People who previously operated their UAS must register by February 19, 2016.
 People who do not register could face civil and criminal penalties.